Mesh geometry

 vertices:Float[Array, 'n_vertices dim'], hemesh:HeMesh

-Get dihedral angles (angle between adjacent face normals).
+Get signed dihedral angles (angle between adjacent face normals).

 source